 Tom's music has been performed across the globe by orchestras which include BBC Symphony, BBC Scottish Symphony, BBC Philharmonic, Bournemouth Symphony, Scottish Chamber, Aurora, and Birmingham Festival Orchestras, BBC Singers, Manchester Camerata, Endymion Ensemble, Edinburgh Quartet, and Exaudi.

-His recent projects include UNCHAINED (a mini-concerto for Colin Currie), DARK DANCE for Psappha, VOICES OF VIMY (a co-commission for the BBC Singers and Pro Coro Canada), TO THE LIGHT for the Scottish Chamber Orchestra, and CONCERTO FOR SAXOPHONE AND ORCHESTRA for the BBC Philharmonic and Emma McPhilemy, and a 30-minute ballet, co-commissioned by Birmingham Royal Ballet and Queensland Ballet companies which was performed at Sadler's Wells and Birmingham Hippodrome.
+His recent projects include UNCHAINED (a mini-concerto for Colin Currie), DARK DANCE for Psappha, VOICES OF VIMY (a co-commission for the BBC Singers and Pro Coro Canada), CONCERTO FOR SAXOPHONE AND ORCHESTRA for the BBC Philharmonic and Emma McPhilemy, and a 30-minute ballet, co-commissioned by Birmingham Royal Ballet and Queensland Ballet companies which was performed at Sadler's Wells and Birmingham Hippodrome.

 In 2017, RAZE (which opened the Last Night of the Proms in 2016) was selected by the BBC Symphony Orchestra to represent BBC Radio 3 at the International Rostrum of Composers.

 "...among the most exciting pieces I’ve heard from a Scottish composer in the last 25 years"

 "Raze had a pounding energy driving its low, insistent string fragments..."